awsdocs/amazon-redshift-developer-guide/doc_source/stored-procedure-constraints.md

  The following are differences between stored procedure support in Amazon Redshift and PostgreSQL:
 + Amazon Redshift doesn't support subtransactions, and hence has limited support for exception handling blocks\.
-+ Amazon Redshift doesn't support SQL transaction commands COMMIT and ROLLBACK in a stored procedure\.

 ## Limits<a name="stored-procedure-limits"></a>